 The first thing to do is set up your trucking company’s business structure.
-There are four main entity types: sole proprietor, partnership, limited liability company and corporation. (show the four on screen: Sole Proprietor, Partnership, Limited Liability Company (LLC), and Corporation) Research each to decide which business entity is best for you and your trucking company.
+There are four main entity types: sole proprietor, partnership, limited liability company, and corporation.
+Research each to decide which business entity is best for you and your trucking company.

 At Apex, we typically set up trucking companies as LLCs, it provides the protection of a corporation with the simplicity of a sole proprietorship or partnership.
 When you set up your business entity you’ll go to your state’s Secretary of State or similar office.
 The costs will vary.

 After you set up your business entity, you’ll file for an Employee Identification Number, or an EIN For short.
 The EIN is an ID number that’s assigned to businesses for federal taxes and reporting purposes.
 Getting your EIN is a fairly simple process and it’s free!

 DOT and MC Number:

 Registering with the Federal Motor Carrier Safety Administration, also known as the FMCSA, for your Department of Transportation Number and Motor Carrier operating authority.
 The DOT and MC Number is the biggest part of starting a trucking company.
 You need to have both because the DOT number is required for all carrier vehicles weighing more than a certain amount, transporting property or people in commerce, or operating between state lines, and the MC number allows trucking companies to legally haul freight across state lines.